-For more information on the watershed plan, check the Watershed Plan tab.
+For more information on the watershed plan, check the Watershed Plan section of this site.

-As part of a broad commitment to outreach and education, the Foundation publishes and distributes information for use by residents and landowners to assist with shoreline buffering, stormwater management, and septic system maintenance.
+As part of a broad commitment to outreach and education, the Association publishes and distributes information for use by residents and landowners to assist with shoreline buffering, stormwater management, and septic system maintenance.

-Presently the Foundation owns and manages 10 parcels of of environmentally important land totaling more than 175 acres, and the Board of Trustees is committed to acquiring and preserving additional sensitive parcels as circumstances permit.
-For more information on the Foundation’s holdings, check the Our Properties tab.
+Presently the Association owns and manages 10 parcels of of environmentally important land totaling more than 175 acres, and the Board of Trustees is committed to acquiring and preserving additional sensitive parcels as circumstances permit.
+For more information on the Association’s holdings, check the Our Properties tab.

-The Internal Revenue Service has granted the Foundation tax-exempt status under Section 501(c)(3) of the Internal Revenue Code, making contributions deductible on the donor’s federal tax return.
+The Internal Revenue Service has granted the Association tax-exempt status under Section 501(c)(3) of the Internal Revenue Code, making contributions deductible on the donor’s federal tax return.